-You offer IT hardware or software with unique but complex security features.
-This is where your products differ from those of your competitors.
-At the same time, your customers expect internationally recognized, simple and understandable proof of the IT security of your products.
-As providers, you want to be different.
-Your customers expect standardization.
+They offer IT hardware or software with unique but complex security features.
+This is where their products differ from those of their competitors.
+At the same time, their customers expect internationally recognised, simple and comprehensible proof of the IT security of their products.
+As a provider, they want to differentiate themselves.
+Their customers expect standardisation.
 A dilemma.

-The Common Criteria for Information Technology Security Evaluation (also referred to as Common Criteria or CC) was established internationally with the ISO/IEC standard 15408.
+The Common Criteria for Information Technology Security Evaluation (also known as Common Criteria or CC for short) was established internationally with ISO/IEC standard 15408.

 CC certification follows a three-stage procedure: